cooper/ferret/README.md

 for inheritance.
 Below is an example of basic inheritance without a class.

 ```

-# create a standard object representing a male being.
+# create a basic object representing a male being.
 $male = (gender: "male");

-# create standard object representing a specific person.
+# create a basic object representing a specific person.
 $person = (name: "Jake", age: 22);

 # add $male to $person's *isa list